Be honest, do you really know how happy you are?

 Think about this information and what it can mean to parents with young children.
 Parents have the opportunity to practice behaviors and share beliefs that could influence how happy their children are as they grow!

-Intentionally choosing behaviors that have been shown to increase your happiness is available to everyone and are free!
+Intentionally choosing behaviors that have been shown to increase your happiness is available to everyone and is free!

 Please free to leave comments in the section below.
 I love to read them and I will be very grateful.